Printable Version

 Comprehensive assessment

-People accessing services will get a more thorough assessment to understand their needs, skills and potential and help match them to the best housing and support options for them.
+People accessing services get a more thorough assessment to understand their needs, skills and potential so we can match them to the most suitable housing and support options.

 2. Personalised support

-Housing Connect 2.0 will provide services shaped for each person’s individual circumstances and life stage.
+Housing Connect 2.0 provides services shaped for each person’s individual circumstances and life stage.

-Connection coaches will provide the comprehensive assessment and will connect people experiencing housing crisis and stress to community supports and resources, to build their capabilities to live independently.
+Connections coaches provide the comprehensive assessment and connect people experiencing housing crisis and stress to community supports and resources, to build their capabilities to live independently.

-Tenancy support in social housing will be provided by Tasmania’s five major social housing providers – Homes Tasmania, Community Housing Limited, Housing Choices Tasmania, Centacare Evolve Housing and Mission Australia Housing – to help people keep stable housing and reduce the risk of homelessness.
+Tenancy support in social housing is provided by Tasmania’s five major social housing providers – Homes Tasmania, Community Housing Limited, Housing Choices Tasmania, Centacare Evolve Housing and Mission Australia Housing – to help people keep stable housing and reduce the risk of homelessness.

 Advantaged Thinking is a way of working with people that recognises that each person: